Podcast: Bulgaria’s Martin Kuvandzhiev, Bitcoin Gold developer

 Several crypto currency exchanges, such as YoBit, have taken the route of embracing the new currency.
 It could be an excellent way of gaining new clients.

-The third red flag is that this is a premine coin, The team have stated that the coin has started its 8,000 block premine period.
+The third red flag is that this is a premine coin.
+The team have stated that the coin has started its 8,000 block premine period.
 A premine coin is where the blocks are mined for a coin reward solely for the benefit of the development team.
 Martin answers this question along the lines of that there is no such thing as a free lunch and that it will represent just less than 0.5 per cent of the total coin in circulation.
 Nonetheless, this represents a big fat pay cheque of 8000 (blocks) x 12.5 BTG (block reward) = 100 000 BTG.
 That amounts to, at the current price of $140, a round $14m pay cheque.
 Martin does, however, explain that 60 per cent is locked up and therefore can’t immediately be dumped on the market.

 Some would like to have seen Bitcoin Gold launched without a premine and with the code having been on a testnet with the replay protection already included.
 However, the Bitcoin Gold team are relying on the bounty to make sure the code is good and that it will be all worked out by the community.
 I have a suspicion that they may get away with it because already, since yesterday, the bounty reward has worked.
 The replay protection code, to prevent double spends, has been developed and successfully implemented.

 The speed with which open source development can move is impressive.
-I can understand that new coins are developed to showcase a new feature and that, if they work, the hugely experienced Bitcoin code development team will eventually implement this.
+I can understand that new coins are developed to showcase a new feature and that, if they work, the hugely experienced Bitcoin core development team will eventually implement this.

 Can Bitcoin continue to rise in price?